nepenth/knowledge-base/README.md

 ### Communication Skills <a name="communication-skills"></a>
-The Communication Skills category covers essential techniques and best practices for effective professional communication, with a focus on presentation delivery methods and strategies to engage audiences successfully.
-This section includes resources on public speaking, visual aids, audience engagement, and other key elements of impactful presentations.
+The Communication Skills category provides resources to help you effectively convey technical information, covering essential techniques for clear and persuasive communication.
+This category includes topics such as presentation techniques to improve your ability to share complex ideas with various audiences.
 *Subcategories: Presentation Techniques*
 *Items: 1*